Glaucoma Treatment NYC by Marc Bystock L.Ac.

 What Causes Glaucoma?

-According to a 2002 study, glaucoma is twice as prevalent upon hypothyroid patients (low thyroid function) as compared to the general public.
+According to a 2002 study, glaucoma is twice as prevalent among hypothyroid patients (low thyroid function) as compared to the general public.
 Finally, glaucoma may be strongly associated with obesity according to some studies.

-Secondary, glaucoma may result from other medical conditions like eye trauma, inflammation, or the side effects of certain medications.
+Secondly, glaucoma may result from other medical conditions like eye trauma, inflammation, or the side effects of certain medications.
 Last, there is congenital glaucoma, which can happen shortly after birth.

 What Are the Symptoms of Glaucoma?